 When Gilbert died in 2006, eldest son Christopher became the 3rd Viscount Monckton of Brenchley.
-Like both his forebears he was educated at Harrow but follow his father to Cambridge.
+Like his forebears he was educated at Harrow and followed his father to Cambridge.
 Also like his father Christopher failed in his bid to be elected to the House of Lords and did not pick up a single vote in the 2007 by-election he contested.
-But this was not his first brush with politics.
-After he left Cambridge in 1974 with an MA he became a journalist and joined the pro-Conservative think tank the Centre for Policy Studies.
+After he left Cambridge in 1974 with an MA he became a journalist and joined the conservative think tank the Centre for Policy Studies.
 His paper on the privatisation of council housing attracted the attention of the Thatcher Government and he worked for the Downing St policy unit for four years.

 In 1986 he returned to journalism, first at Today then at the Evening Standard.
-In 1999 Monckton became briefly prominent for his board game called the Eternity Puzzle.
+In 1999 Monckton became prominent for his board game called the Eternity Puzzle.
 209 irregularly shaped pieces were required to fill the 12-sided puzzle and Monckton offered a prize of £1m to solve it.
-Although Monckton said he had to sell his £1.5m Aberdeenshire mansion to the eventual winners, he more than recouped this amount thanks to his clever marketing of the game and its reward.
+Although Monckton said he had to sell his £1.5m Aberdeenshire mansion to the eventual winners, he recouped this amount thanks to his clever marketing of the game.

-Since he got his peerage in 2006, Monckton has been most closely associated with pushing the line about a global warming conspiracy.
+Since his peerage in 2006, Monckton has been most closely associated global warming conspiracy.
 He took issue with the Stern Report, the IPCC and the British Labour government all of whom he accused of “creating world government”.
 He claimed the changes in temperature preceded the changes in CO2 levels and said the UN ignored the medieval warm period.
 He said the Antarctic has cooled and gained ice-mass in the past 30 years.
 He said the sun caused what little global warming there was.
-Although there was not a single peer-reviewed scientific paper that backed any of this up, newspapers like the Daily Telegraph lapped it up and gave Monckton credibility and a wider audience.
+Although not a single peer-reviewed scientific paper backed any of this up, newspapers like the Daily Telegraph gave Monckton credibility and a wider audience.